-The Museum of Genocide Victims, also known as the KGB Museum, is a bone-chilling museum depicting the recent terrors that occurred in Lithuania.
+The Museum of Occupations and Freedom Fights, also known as the KGB Museum, is a bone-chilling museum depicting the recent terrors that occurred in Lithuania.
 The basement of the Museum of Genocide Victims is a former KGB prison that contains a horrifying execution room.
 Travelers visiting Vilnius with children should be aware that the museum might be rather distressing, particularly the basement exhibits.

 Vilnius University is the oldest university in Lithuania and was founded in 1579.
 The portion of the campus located in Vilnius’s old town (near the Presidential Palace) contains a stunning library with frescoed ceilings, a tall bell tower, and a sunny, yellow church.